 The other night at the PDX Emacs Meeting, the assembled hackers expressed an interest in getting together to actually hack on Emacs projects.
-While our previous ½ dozen meetings featured interesting demonstrations and workshops, I had always envisioned our meetup as a place to go to where we could alter our Dear Editor.
+While our previous ½ dozen meetings featured interesting demonstrations and workshops, I’ve always envisioned our meetup as a place to go to where we could alter our Dear Editor.

 I’ve never done this sort of thing before, and am not sure how to proceed.
 Consider the following initial ideas as the start of a discussion where I can gather feedback, and then build some sort of play book prior to our evening’s fun.